jolynch/website/content/projects.md

 * [`performance-analysis`](https://github.com/jolynch/performance-analysis)
-  collection of [`jupyter`](https://github.com/jupyter) notebooks and various python I've used to analyze the performance of various service or database setups.
+  collection of [`jupyter`](https://github.com/jupyter) notebooks and various python scripts I've used to analyze the performance of various service or database setups.
 Perhaps one of the more interesting ones is my notebook for modeling Cassandra availability with different numbers of [vnodes](https://github.com/jolynch/performance-analysis/tree/master/notebooks/cassandra_availability)
 * [`cqltrace`](https://github.com/jolynch/cqltrace) dynamic tracer for observing
   live CQL traffic in real time.
 I mostly use this for debugging Cassandra